The inner kernel theorem for a certain Segal algebra: Preliminaries

 \end{enumerate} \end{lemma} One can verify that the embeddings in Lemma \ref{le:SOprime-induced-by-SO}(i) and (ii) are inverses of one another (independently of the choice of the function $g$ in (ii)).
 The details can be found in \cite[Theorem 6.12]{ja19}.
-If $h$ is any function in $\Lp{p}(G)$, $p\in[1,\infty]$, then $h$ also induces a functional in $\SOprime(G)$ as in \eqref{eq:regular-distribution}.
+A side note: if $h$ is any function in $\Lp{p}(G)$, $p\in[1,\infty]$, then $h$ also induces a functional in $\SOprime(G)$ as in \eqref{eq:regular-distribution}.

 By the natural isomorphism between $\SO(G)$ and $\Misp(G)$ the function space $\SO(G)$ is continuously embedded into its dual space $\SOprime(G)$.
 Due to this relation between $\SO(G)$ and $\SOprime(G)$ we allow ourselves, for all $f,h\in \SO(G)$, to write $(f,h)_{\SO,\SOprime(G)}$, by which we mean the action that the function $h$ has on $f$ as in Lemma \ref{le:SOprime-induced-by-SO}(i).
 Note that $(f,h)_{\SO,\SOprime(G)} = (h,f)_{\SO,\SOprime(G)}$.